-Annex 4: Action Plan
+Action Plan

-This Strategy sets out the developments / actions the Council proposes over the short-term future to further improve risk management maturity.
+This Strategy sets out the developments/actions the Council proposes over the short-term future to further improve risk management maturity.
 These developments include the following actions:

 Action Frequency Target Implementation Date To review and revise the Council's Risk Management Policy Statement and Strategy and related guidance with endorsement from Chief Officers and Corporate Governance Committee.
-Ongoing 26 January 2024 Encourage DMTs and Risk Champions to align Risk Registers to their 2024-25 business planning objectives.
-Annual April/May 2024 Update and communicate through Manager's Digest, the Council's intranet Risk Management pages to include; Revised Risk Management Policy &amp; Strategy All relevant guidance on methodologies and processes, including the revised Risk Assessment Criteria and Map Who to contact: details of the risk management "network", Links to further information and guidance e.g. ALARM web-site Annual March 2024 Develop options for Collaboration Office 365 space by Department for updates to Departmental Risk Registers.
+Annual 24 January 2025 Encourage DMTs and Risk Champions to align Risk Registers to their 2025-26 business planning objectives.
+Annual April/May 2025 Update and communicate through Manager's Digest, the Council's intranet Risk Management pages to include: - Revised Risk Management Policy & Strategy All relevant guidance on methodologies and processes, including the revised Risk Assessment Criteria and Map Who to contact and details of the risk management "network", Links to further information and guidance e.g. ALARM website Annual February 2025 Arrange an independent Risk Maturity Assessment and implement an Action Plan to address any recommendations.
+Triennially c/f to Spring 2025 Develop options for Collaboration Office 365 space by Department for updates to Departmental Risk Registers.
+Ongoing c/f to Spring 2025 To liaise with ALARM and East Midlands Regional Group to develop and implement guidance to ensure new & emerging are identified and managed Quarterly As part of EMRMG meetings.
 Introduce and continuously develop key performance indicator(s) for risk management activity to maintain and improve the maturity rating.
-Ongoing Develop a training matrix to identify the levels of training that need to be attained by staff at different levels in the organisation.
+Ongoing c/f to Summer 2025 Develop a training matrix to identify the levels of training that need to be attained by staff at different levels in the organisation.
 Explore differing options e.g. Face to face, external training.
-Explore the free training offering from the Council's Insurance providers.
-To liaise with ALARM and East Midlands Regional Group to develop and implement guidance to ensure risks associated with partnerships are captured, particularly where the Council is the lead accountable body.
-Intranet to be updated accordingly.
-Quarterly As part of EMRMG meetings Develop E Learning for Risk Management c/f to summer 2024 Undertake Risk Maturity Assessment and implement an Action Plan to address any recommendations.
-Triennially c/f to autumn 2024
+Explore training offering from the Council's Insurance providers.
+Ongoing c/f to Summer 2025 Develop E Learning for Risk Management Ongoing c/f to Summer 2025